Turkey probes second crypto exchange as market implodes

 Coinhills ranks Turkey as the fifth-biggest crypto market in the world.

+It could be bigger still because many Turkish traders use popular off-shore exchanges in countries such as Malta.

-But Erdogan's government is reportedly preparing to quickly tighten regulations after deciding to ban crypto from being used for purchases of good and services starting on April 30.
+But Erdogan's government is preparing to tighten regulations after deciding to ban cryptos from being used for purchases of goods and services starting on April 30.

-The Turkish central bank warned last week that cryptocurrencies "entail significant risks" because the market is volatile and lacks oversight.
+The Turkish central bank warned last week that cryptocurrencies "entail significant risks".

-"Wallets can be stolen or used unlawfully without the authorisation of their holders," the central banks said.
+"Wallets can be stolen or used unlawfully without the authorisation of their holders," the central bank said.

+The problems at Thodex started after it ran a promotion offering Dogecoins to investors at one-fourth the price the popular currency was selling on other exchanges.

+But Thodex users complained that it was a scam that prevented them from re-selling the coins at their full market value or trading them for other cryptos.